cmalven/craft-vite-plugin/README.md

 ## Deployment

-Run `npm run build` to build prepare all assets for deployment.
+Run `npm run build` to build all assets for production deployment.